ms-iot/content/en-US/Docs/CreateIoTCorePro.md

 To begin, setup your develop PC by following the steps in [Step 1: Get set up]({{site.baseurl}}/{{page.lang}}/Docs/InstallPackage.htm).

-## Step 1: Download Windows 10 IoT Core Pro license file
+## Step 1: Download the Windows 10 IoT Core Pro license file
 ___

 Please go to [Windows 10 IoT Core Commericialization](http://go.microsoft.com/fwlink/?LinkID=614849) and select Windows 10 IoT Core Pro to find a distributor near you and download the Windows 10 IoT Core Pro License File.